Ideal for working professionals who want to hone their leadership skills - 2021/2022

 Professional background and experience as judged by the College to be equivalent to the above

-Applicants are required to submit a resume that shows proof of part-time or full-time work in the public safety field.
+Applicants are required to submit a resume that shows proof of evidence of four years full-time (or equivalent part-time) work in the public safety field.

 English Language Requirements